rwieruch/blog_robinwieruch_content/blog/react-firebase-mobx-tutorial/index.md

 * Messages in React Local State -> Messages in MobX Message Store
 * Authenticated User in React Local State + React Context -> Authenticated User in MobX Session Store

-If you are not familiar with MobX, I recommend [Taming the State in React](http://roadtoreact.com).
+If you are not familiar with MobX, I recommend [The Road to Redux](http://roadtoredux.com).
 Most of the MobX knowledge is required for the migration from only using React to MobX.

 # MobX Setup in React Firebase Application